-Same applies, all times, to Tomlinson employees in care and control of Company vehicles.
+Same applies, at all times, to Tomlinson employees in care and control of Company vehicles.
+This includes anywhere you park with a company vehicle and not only on Tomlinson properties or projects.

 4.4.2.6 No Spotter Available - Get Out and Look (GOAL):